scottsuk0306/llava-eval-and-viz/README.md

-# Word and Image Vector Visualization with Llava
+# VLM Evaluation & Word and Image Vector Visualization

+The code in this repository is composed of two components.

+1. VLM evaluation using GPT-4V
+- Files under `vision_eval/` include code for response generation in VLMs and response evaluation with GPT-4V.
+You can also find the raw response and GPT-4V generated feedback here.
+2. Word and Image Vector Visualization
-This code demonstrates how to extract and visualize word and image vectors using the Llava model.
+- This code demonstrates how to extract and visualize word and image vectors using the Llava model.
 It provides functionality to generate word and image vectors for a predefined set of words, and then visualizes these vectors using t-SNE (t-Distributed Stochastic Neighbor Embedding).
+- Refer to `main.py` for more information.

 ## Requirements